The OrtHotics, PrOsthetics & PEdorthics (HOPE) Careers Consortium was a partnership of five institutions:

 - St. Petersburg College in St. Petersburg, Florida

-Together, we are building exciting new programs that provide valuable career education and training in the Orthotics, Prosthetics, and Pedorthics (O&P) sector.
-There is an urgent need in the U.S. to expand the pipeline of workers qualified to serve individuals living with limb loss or disabilities due to chronic disease or war-related injury—and our programs focus on that need.
+Together, we built exciting new programs that provided valuable career education and training in the Orthotics, Prosthetics, and Pedorthics (O&P) sector.
+There continues to be an urgent need in the U.S. to expand the pipeline of workers qualified to serve individuals living with limb loss or disabilities due to chronic disease or war-related injury—and our programs focus on that need.

-The HOPE Careers Consortium is supported by a grant awarded from the Trade Adjustment Assistance Community College and Career Training (TAACCCT) Grant Program by the US Department of Labor.
+The HOPE Careers Consortium was supported by a grant awarded from the Trade Adjustment Assistance Community College and Career Training (TAACCCT) Grant Program by the US Department of Labor.

 What We Deliver

-Through this partnership, we are advancing the O&P education and career training we deliver by:
+Through our partnership, we advanced the O&P education and career training we deliver by:

 - Increasing the number of key credentials offered and matching them to the skills required by O&P employers and